 To pass the Qualifying Exam, a doctoral candidate must receive a favorable vote from a majority of their DAC members, with at most a single negative vote.
-Students who pass the qualifying examination are then considered to be doctoral candidates.
+A doctoral candidate has completed all course requirements and passed all of their qualifying exams.